ngeldvis/GPX-Data-Viewer/README.md

 ### What is GPX?

 GPX is an Extensible Markup Language (XML) GPS data format used in software applications to describe waypoints, tracks, and routes.
 You can learn more [here](https://www.topografix.com/gpx.asp)

+### Running the App

+First you need to make sure that you have node.js and npm installed on your system.
+Then enter `npm install` to install all the necessary dependencies.
+Finally to run the server enter `npm run dev PORTNUM` so that you can access the application at `localhost:PORTNUM`